 History of The Gilmore

-From its inception The Gilmore has enjoyed the broad support of individuals, foundations and businesses throughout West Michigan.
-The Gilmore is also supported by the Michigan Council for the Arts and Cultural Affairs as well as by the National Endowment for the Arts.
-The Gilmore is an independent 501(c)(3) corporation governed by an independent Board of Trustees.
+From its inception, The Gilmore, has enjoyed the broad support of individuals, foundations and businesses in the Southwest Michigan communities it serves.
+It is also supported as an “Anchor Organization” by the Michigan Council for the Arts and Cultural Affairs as well as by the National Endowment for the Arts.